galafis/-Prediction-Assignment-Writeup/README.md

-# Predição de Qualidade de Exercícios com Machine Learning
+# Predicting Exercise Quality with Machine Learning

-Este projeto utiliza técnicas de machine learning para classificar a qualidade de exercícios de levantamento de peso com base em dados de acelerômetros posicionados em diferentes partes do corpo (cinto, antebraço, braço e haltere).
+This project uses machine learning techniques to classify the quality of weightlifting exercises based on accelerometer data positioned on different parts of the body (belt, forearm, arm, and dumbbell).

-## Visão Geral
+## Overview

-O objetivo deste projeto é prever como bem um exercício de levantamento de peso está sendo realizado.
-Os dados foram coletados de sensores em equipamentos de ginástica usados por seis participantes, que realizaram o exercício de levantamento de peso de cinco maneiras diferentes:
+The goal of this project is to predict how well a weightlifting exercise is being performed.
+The data was collected from sensors on gym equipment used by six participants, who performed the weightlifting exercise in five different ways:

-- Classe A: Execução correta do exercício
+- Class A: Correct execution of the exercise
-- Classe B: Cotovelos para frente
+- Class B: Elbows forward
-- Classe C: Levantamento parcial do haltere
+- Class C: Partial lifting of the dumbbell
-- Classe D: Abaixamento parcial do haltere
+- Class D: Partial lowering of the dumbbell
-- Classe E: Arremesso dos quadris para frente
+- Class E: Hips thrust forward

-## Conteúdo do Repositório
+## Repository Contents

-- `prediction_report.Rmd`: Código R Markdown com análise completa
+- `prediction_report.Rmd`: R Markdown code with complete analysis
-- `prediction_report.html`: Relatório HTML gerado a partir do R Markdown
+- `prediction_report.html`: HTML report generated from R Markdown
-- `pml-training.csv`: Conjunto de dados de treinamento
+- `pml-training.csv`: Training dataset
-- `pml-testing.csv`: Conjunto de dados de teste
+- `pml-testing.csv`: Testing dataset

-## Metodologia
+## Methodology

-O projeto segue as seguintes etapas:
+The project follows these steps:

-1. **Preparação dos Dados**: Carregamento e limpeza dos dados, remoção de colunas com muitos valores ausentes
+1. **Data Preparation**: Loading and cleaning data, removing columns with many missing values
-2. **Pré-processamento**: Remoção de colunas de metadados e conversão de variáveis
+2. **Preprocessing**: Removing metadata columns and converting variables
-3. **Construção do Modelo**: Implementação de Random Forest para classificação
+3. **Model Building**: Implementing Random Forest for classification
-4. **Avaliação**: Análise de desempenho usando matriz de confusão e métricas de precisão
+4. **Evaluation**: Performance analysis using confusion matrix and accuracy metrics
-5. **Predição**: Aplicação do modelo aos dados de teste
+5. **Prediction**: Applying the model to test data

-## Tecnologias Utilizadas
+## Technologies Used

 - R
-- Bibliotecas: caret, randomForest, ggplot2, dplyr
+- Libraries: caret, randomForest, ggplot2, dplyr

-## Resultados
+## Results

-O modelo Random Forest alcançou excelente precisão na classificação da qualidade dos exercícios.
-Os principais preditores foram os padrões de movimento capturados pelos sensores do cinto e do antebraço.
+The Random Forest model achieved excellent accuracy in classifying exercise quality.
+The main predictors were movement patterns captured by the belt and forearm sensors.

-## Como Executar
+## How to Run

-1. Clone este repositório
+1. Clone this repository
-2. Abra o arquivo `prediction_report.Rmd` no RStudio
+2. Open the `prediction_report.Rmd` file in RStudio
-3. Instale as dependências necessárias (caret, randomForest, ggplot2, dplyr)
+3. Install the necessary dependencies (caret, randomForest, ggplot2, dplyr)
-4. Execute o código para reproduzir a análise
+4. Run the code to reproduce the analysis

-## Autor
+## Author

 Gabriel Demetrios Lafis

-## Licença
+## License

 MIT